Early Intervention Physiotherapy Framework

 What information does the TAC require to consider paying for Early Intervention Physiotherapy Framework services?

-Clients can access physiotherapy services for a transport accident injury without prior approval from the TAC or referral from a medical practitioner.
+Clients can access physiotherapy services immediately after a transport accident without prior approval from the TAC or referral from a medical practitioner.

 For clients with a 'severe injury' treatment may be approved as part of the independence planning process.
 The physiotherapist will be required to submit baseline measures within 10 working days of approval of treatment from the TAC.
 Outcome measures are to be recorded throughout treatment and provided to the TAC upon request.